baileythegreen/Useful-computing-files/about.md

 ---

+theme: jekyll-theme-architect
 layout: page
 title: "About"
+description: "This page should contain information about the project."
 permalink: /about/

 ---

-This page should contain information about the project.
+Some actual content.